irfanhakim-as/orked/README.md

 ### Adding environment variables

+> [!NOTE]
+> Predefining environment variables using an `.env` file is highly recommended to avoid repeating value inputs on a per-script basis.

 1. To supply environment variable values to a script, simply prepend the command to run the script with the environment variable name and its value:

     ```sh